Hacker0x01/docs.hackerone.com/docs/hackers/using-markdown.md

 ```
 I start my morning with a cup of coffee and [The New York Times](http://www.nytimes.com/).

+#### Email Links
+You don't need to use markdown to create a `mailto:` link.
+Simply enter the email as is and it will automatically be converted to a `mailto:` link.

 ### CODE
 In a regular paragraph, you can create code span by wrapping text in back tick quotes.
 Any ampersands (&) and angle brackets (< or >) will automatically be translated into HTML entities.
 This makes it easy to use Markdown to write about HTML example code.
 ```